Frequently asked questions

 The One Hour Train will also be remarkably environmentally friendly.
 As there currently are no high-speed rail traffic alternatives available, most people prefer the practicality and speed of cars over trains.
 By reducing the volume of daily commuting by car, the One Hour Train will benefit the environment substantially.

 What is the status of the One Hour Train project?

 The state administration has granted the project €40 million to cover the costs of planning, and the concrete plans of the project are very advanced.
 The most advanced part of the project is the Espoo regional railway line with a completed planning phase.
 A master plan for the connection between Espoo and Salo is currently being worked on.
 The planning of the connection between Espoo and Salo is not a common project in Finland, as it is extremely rare to plan a track between areas that have no previous railway connections.
 The planning is a complex process that requires very extensive expertise.
 It will need to account for the perspectives of nearby residents, agriculture, forestry and environmental aspects.

 When will the railway be completed, and when will the new connection become available for customers?

-If a decision to build the railway is made in the formation of the new Government in spring 2019, traffic operations could be commenced in the late 2020s.
+If a decision to build the railway is made during the ongoing term of the government, traffic operations could be commenced in the early 2030s.